OpenTechStrategies/hypha-wiki/Local-development-environment.md

 * `opentech.wsgi:application` links it up to the app via the `opentech/wsgi.py` file.
 * `--env …` tells it what settings to use, for development your want "dev" settings.
-* `--bind …` makes it listen on localhost port 90001.
+* `--bind …` makes it listen on localhost port 9001.
 Socket works as well but on macOS they have given me issues, while tcp connections always seems to just work.

 ### Set up Apache or Nginx

 Set up new vhost for Apache or Nginx.
-WE let the web server handle static files and proxy everything else over to Gunicorn.
+We let the web server handle static files and proxy everything else over to Gunicorn.

 #### Apache